top of page

 Location is TBD

-Heading back to my roots during MARCH MADNESS to connect with the Carolina Community.
+Heading back to my roots to connect in my hometown and Carolina Communities.
 More details on events coming soon!

-Suzanne Weerts will join Juanita Mantz (JEM) in early December 2025 for a reading and discussion on storytelling and turning short pieces into a memoir.
+Suzanne Weerts joined Juanita Mantz (JEM) in early December 2025 for a reading and discussion on storytelling and turning short pieces into a memoir.
+Check out the podcast linked here!

 Contact